 Rat Facts

-and non-native rats, in this facts section we are referring to non-native rats.
+Washington is home to both native and non-native rats, in this facts section we are referring to non-native rats.

 Native to the Orient, Asia Minor, and Siberia, rats were introduced to North America on the ships of the early settlers.
 These rats continue to enter new areas on board ships, trains, and trucks and other means of transportation around the world.
 In Washington, they are now found everywhere that humans have established permanent residence or industry.